ashkonf/PythonTTest/README.md

 ## Example Usage

-An implementation of the module on two randomly generated sample datasets has been given below.
+An implementation of the module on two randomly generated sample datasets has been given below:

 ```
 import random
 from ttest import *

-#Sample Data
+# Creating sample data:
-random.seed(1234)
+random.seed(1234) # Setting a random seed to ensure consistent results across runs of this sample
 points1 = random.sample(range(10, 30), 10)
 points2 = random.sample(range(15, 35), 10)